A bequest is a gift specified in your Will.

 Using a practicing solicitor or trust company ensures your Will is legally correct and that your wishes will be followed accurately.

-To assist your legal advisor, AGSA recommends the inclusion of a paragraph in your will.
 If you have already made a will and you wish to leave a gift, you may be able to make a simple change by adding a Codicil, which includes the AGSA Foundation as a beneficiary.
 It is important that you discuss your Will or Codicil with your family and ensure that they understand and support your decision.
-We encourage you to seek independent legal or financial advice when preparing your Will.
-Your lawyer may contact us for appropriate wording or you may like to refer to our sample wording below.
-Any requests for anonymity will be respected.

 “It is my/our wish to give (% of my estate or nominated amount, or shares or property, works of art etc) to the Art Gallery Board, established pursuant to the Art Gallery Act 1939 (SA), for the use and benefit through the Art Gallery of South Australia Foundation.”

-If you’ve already directed a bequest to the AGSA Foundation or are considering doing so, we encourage you to please let us know as this asssists with planning and forecasting, and provides us with the chance to formally show our appreciation in your lifetime.
+If you’ve already directed a bequest to the AGSA Foundation or are considering doing so, we encourage you to please let us know as this assists with planning and forecasting, and provides us with the chance to formally show our appreciation in your lifetime.
+We will also respect your wishes if you prefer to remain anonymous.

 Contact your legal advisor/practicing solicitor to find out more about making a bequest to the AGSA Foundation.

-For further information about Bequest giving please contact
+For further information about Bequest giving please contact:

 T +61 8 8207 7040